EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not be annoying, loud, or use soundboards.**

 Annoying is subjective.
-Though if multiple people are asking you to stop or not do something, take the hint.
+Though if multiple people are asking you to stop or not do something, please cease doing that action.
 Do not use soundboards unless everyone in the voice chat consents.

 .. tip::
     :ref:`If you frequent voice channels, it is a good idea to use recording software alongside the Discord overlay to properly catch and report voice channel abusers.`

 -  **Please be respectful to others when in voice.**

-There is no reason to be unreasonably rude or bully others in voice chat sessions.
+There is no reason to be rude or bully others in voice chat.

 -  **Do not abuse music bots or play loud sounds/suggestive content.**

-Please be respectful of the bots and those listening by not playing obnoxious content or loud sounds (*commonly referred to as earrape*).
+Please be respectful of the bots and those listening by not playing obnoxious content or loud sounds (commonly referred to as *earrape*).

 Rule 7 - No Staff Disrespect or Punishment Evasion